 In most cases, your organization can use one of the following contractors to access ADRs:

 - Embark Safety

 - Tessera Data

 If your organization does not use one of the contractors above, you may:

-Depending on business type, your organization can receive the records below.
+Depending on the business type, your organization can receive the records below.

 3-year insurance ADRs